tnmch/tnmch.github.io/_posts/CHRISTMAS-2019/2019-12-16-Yogosha_Christmas_Challenge.md

 <p align="center"><img src="https://media.giphy.com/media/l2QDZFG1IXD4zbuRq/giphy.gif"></p>

-Let's start by debugging more, he just created a function called `Load_Hotfix` to confuse others with the real name and hide it from other hackers too, the function looks good but it has bad behavior .
+Let's start by debugging more, he just created a function called `Load_Hotfix` to confuse others with the real name ,look like he is trying to hide it, the function looks good but it has bad behavior .

 ```
 -               if ($user === "noel" && $_GET['debug'] === "1") {